SB 326 VS SB 721 Deck Inspections

 Timeline:

-• Introduced in 2018 and effective as of January 1, 2019.
+• Introduced in 2018 and effective as of January 1, 2019, this law aims to improve safety in multifamily buildings.

 SB 326 vs SB 721 Inspection